example42/Example42-tutorials/slides/puppet-playground/10-puppet-playground.md

 # Puppet Playground

-  where is easy to learn and test Puppet code

-  You need:

-  **VirtualBox** and **Vagrant** with **Puppet**  integration

-  You have:

-  A multi OS default playground (Default Vagrantile provides multiple OS with Puppet apply integration)
+  * A Puppet enabled Multi VM Vagrant **environment** with different OS

-  The **play** command to control and populate the playground
+  * The **play** command to control and populate the playground

-  Appliances toasters based on **Librarian-Puppet**
+  * Toasters for appliances based on **Librarian-Puppet**

+  * A quick and safe place where to play and test with Puppet....

+  * ... and to distribute a development environment.

+  * But most of all, the Puppet Playground ....

+  * ... is **nothing new** or special (Just a little handy thing)

 # Installation

-  Clone directly from GitHub to a new directory (here puppet-playground):
+  Clone directly from **GitHub** to a new directory (here puppet-playground):

     git clone https://github.com/example42/puppet-playground.git puppet-playground

-  Move into the newly created directory, from this point all commands are relative to this path:
+  Move into the newly created directory (from this point all commands are relative to this path):

     cd puppet-playground

-  What you have is a normal Vagrant multi VM environment (on steroids):
+  Use Vagrant, Puppet Playground or Librarian Puppet commands:

-    vagrant status
+    vagrant [status]

+    ./play [status]

+    librarian-puppet [show]

 # Play in the Puppet Playground